ua-datalab/QNLP/Project-Plan.md

 		 	- status: IBM cloud login issue

 ## Nov 29th 2024

-- continuing with SST2 data
+- Continuing with SST2 data
 	- getting ty(p) error.
 Update: fixed it by adding p to ansatz
 	- next: AttributeError: 'int' object has no attribute 'rotate:
-	- - try replacing spider ansatz with tensor ansatz
+		- try replacing spider ansatz with tensor ansatz
-	- - update. no luck, same error.
+		- update. no luck, same error.
 Not sure what the error means, what has functor got to do with english data.
 Todo: try plotting diagrams and circuits of first data point
-	- - update : diagram of first data point looks ok. todo: switch back to spider ansatz, to avoid too many moving parts ---done
+		- update : diagram of first data point looks ok. todo: switch back to spider ansatz, to avoid too many moving parts ---done
-	todo: put try catch around erroring out circuits update: that worked. however out of initial 80 train data points, now its only 49 circuits. todo: figure out what is going on.
+	- todo: put try catch around erroring out circuits update: that worked. however out of initial 80 train data points, now its only 49 circuits. todo: figure out what is going on.
-	- - next error in .fit()  both inputs should have same dtype. todo: switch to everything quantum. if we are fighting might as well fight in quantum world
+	- next error in .fit()  both inputs should have same dtype. todo: switch to everything quantum. if we are fighting might as well fight in quantum world
-	- - update: using IQPAnsatz, TKetmodel, Quantum trainer. now getting: ERROR: Insufficient memory to run circuit circuit-166 using the statevector simulator.
+	- update: using IQPAnsatz, TKetmodel, Quantum trainer. now getting: ERROR: Insufficient memory to run circuit circuit-166 using the statevector simulator.
 Required memory: 4398046511104M, max memory: 16384M todo: a) try removing cups. else b) call onto penny lane or actual quantum computer?
-	- - - open up the cup removal--done
+		- open up the cup removal--done
-	update: cup removal was useful. for example in the diagram of the first sentence, before cup removal tehre were 14 units, after removal it became 7.
+	- update: cup removal was useful. for example in the diagram of the first sentence, before cup removal tehre were 14 units, after removal it became 7.
 But still hitting memory issues.needs 4.29 Million GB of RAM...that too just for 10 sentences. beautiful..with remove cups it might come to 2million GB. very helpful

-	- - - try replacing spider ansatz with tensor ansatz
+		- try replacing spider ansatz with tensor ansatz
-	- - after runs end to end
+	- after runs end to end
-	- - - run pytest for food_it (pass variables) ---done
+		- run pytest for food_it (pass variables) ---done
-	- - - add pytest for sst2
+		- add pytest for sst2
-	- - - turn on tuning
+		- turn on tuning
-	- - - get values with and without exposing dev during initialization
+		- get values with and without exposing dev during initialization
-	- - - move to cyverse for big run
+		- move to cyverse for big run
-	- - - start replacing with Quantum trainers, iqp ansatz etc
+		- start replacing with Quantum trainers, iqp ansatz etc

-Mithuns log
+- Mithuns log
 	- branch.
 Stabilize_pytest_driver
 	- to create
-- - driver function into which you pass 4 variables
+		- driver function into which you pass 4 variables
  	- add a 5th variable, exposure val during build+ create new pytest case

 ## Nov 28th 2024
 - Dataset research: GLUE may not be a good fit for current setup.
 Need to find a classification task
-- VS Code debuggers
+- VS Code debuggers: ran tests and Mithun rechecked conda installations on a new environment for Megh, with a functioning debugger calling the right environment.

 ## Nov 27th 2024
-todo: load english datasets
+- todo: load english datasets
 - start with sst2- sentiment in glue- branch called read_sst
 	- read dataset into our code
  	- run our base code end to end